stuartshay/nyc-landmarks-vector-db/memory-bank/techContext.md

 5. Make changes and commit to feature branches
 6. Submit pull requests for review
 7. CI/CD pipeline runs tests and deploys changes
+8. **Notebook Debugging (Terminal):** Use `jupyter nbconvert --to notebook --execute <notebook_path> --output <output_path>` to run notebooks from the terminal.
+This captures output and errors, facilitating debugging without a full Jupyter environment.
+Review the generated output file for analysis.

 ## Technical Constraints